 - Printed out letters to trace onto your felt

-1. Type out the letters you want to sew on your computer and print them out in the size you want.
+1. Type and print the letters you’ll be making to create letter templates.
 I played around with different fonts until I found one I liked.
 (This set is made using Arial and the size is 420.)

 3. Pin the letters together.